unicok/go-os/README.md

 go-micro.
 While each package can be used independently, it will be much more powerful as a whole.

-The libraries here are not yet implemented.
-Discussion for the interfaces are welcome.

-Note.
-Go-platform will include 1-3 supported implementations of each feature.
 Further community wide features should be contributed to [go-plugins](https://github.com/micro/go-plugins).

 ## Features